 They Enable You to Talk

-This is undoubtedly the main reason why people switch to full face dive masks.
-Thanks to the fact you don’t need to keep the regulator in your mouth and the integrated intercom system, you are able to talk to anyone in your dive group, from your dive buddy to the surface boat, as well as anyone else on the same radio channel as you.
+This is undoubtedly the main reason why people switch to full face masks.
+Thanks to the fact you don’t need to keep the regulator in your mouth and the integrated communication system, you are able to talk to anyone in your dive group, from your dive buddy to the surface boat, as well as anyone else on the same radio channel as you.

 Whether you are doing search and recovery or exploring and want to communicate more effectively and clearly than using the traditional hand signals, being able to speak underwater is a major benefit.